San Clemente, California: Education

 The city is served by Capistrano Unified School District.

-Within the city, there are six elementary schools, three middle schools, and one high school.
+Within the city, there are five elementary schools, three middle schools, and one high school.
 There is also one virtual public K-12 school: Capistrano Connections Academy with flexible hours for students.
-The elementary schools are: Truman Benedict, Concordia Elementary, Vista Del Mar, Las Palmas, Marblehead Elementary, and Lobo Elementary.
+The elementary schools are: Truman Benedict, Concordia Elementary, Vista Del Mar, Las Palmas, and Clarence H. Lobo Elementary.
 The middle schools are Bernice Ayer, Shorecliffs, and Vista Del Mar.

 Las Palmas Elementary is well known for its dual immersion program.

 San Clemente High School has an IB (International Baccalaureate) Program and a large number of AP (advanced placement) courses.
 Students at San Clemente High School have received academic accolades and hosted groups ranging from national title winning dance teams to award-winning orchestras, bands, voice groups and one of the nation's most skilled athletic programs; these groups have also received opportunities to perform at various venues including Carnegie Hall (madrigals and orchestra), various venues in Hawaii (marching band), and many others.
 After the extension of Avenida La Pata opened in 2016, some students have attended the neighboring San Juan Hills High School.

 The nearest public college is Saddleback College in Mission Viejo.